 Fortunately, there are ways that you can maximize your financials by addressing common issues that arise during this month.

 Now is a good time to really look at your open-to-buy and clear out slow sellers.

 Many stores fall into the temptation of clinging to the back-to-school shopping season late into September by pushing items such as school supplies, items to outfit college dorms, and late summer-appropriate clothing long after school has started.
 Back-to-School sales and promotions should have ended by the last week of August.
 The shoulder month of September is when you should prepare your store for the rest of the fall and the holidays.

 As the holiday shopping season approaches, your store must be well stocked with the most popular items.
 However, making huge orders during September can devastate your bottom line.
 Instead, make small periodic orders so that you are building up your stock without a tremendous cash outlay.
 Dating is also a welcome tool, but beware - it is not free money - you still have to plan to sell the merchandise before that bill becomes due.

 September is not the time for extended flexible credit or offering layaway.
 Merchants should be insisting on timely payments from all customers.

-If you find yourself dealing with low cash flow during September try bartering instead of paying other small businesses with cash.
-Determine what you can offer them that they may need in exchange for services that they can provide for you.
+If you find yourself dealing with low cash flow during September, try bartering instead of paying other small businesses with cash.
+Determine what you can offer them they may need in exchange for services they can provide for you.
 This can help you to get through the tense month a little stronger.
 I once bartered an entire fire sprinkler upgrade for a retailer using gift certificates.

 A lot of retailers don't give a second thought to their cash flow - until it is lacking.
-Use these six tips to manage your cash flow and manage your financials in an orderly way.
+Use these tips to manage your cash flow and manage your financials in an orderly way.